DineshVucha/test-automation-framework/README.md

 [Back-To-Home](#home)
 # Passing data between cucumber scenarios
-  TAP provides its customized simple way to pass the data between scenarios / steps in cucumber feature file
+  TAF provides its customized simple way to pass the data between scenarios / steps in cucumber feature file
   Lets see this in example: In the below example "LOGIN_TOKEN" is the variable created in first scenario which contains the token value which is required to access other endpoint in rest of the scenarios

      Scenario: Get token from login api